-Money belts make it very safe to travel with cash.
-Your belt can’t be stolen while you wear it, of course!
+Money belts make it much safer to travel with cash as it’s very unlikely someone is going to steal your belt from you.
 The currency stays with you at all times too, putting your mind at ease while you enjoy the sights.
 It’s well worth the $30 or $40 dollars for the belt, and more practical than bringing a miniature safe.
 Grab one before you go!

 5. Bring your travel money in large bills

-Bills take up far less room than coins, and larger bills let you carry more currency for when you really need it.
-You’ll also be able to secure more of that cash in your money belt, keeping it away from unsafe places like your back pockets.
+Bills take up far less room than coins and cards and larger bills allow you to carry more currency when you really need it.
+You’ll also be able to secure more cash in your money belt, keeping it away from unsafe places like your back pockets.

-Paper bills won’t set off metal detectors at the airport as coins would, either.
-You’ll need a few coins for parking metres or quick purchases, but not too many.
-They’re just cumbersome.
+Moreover, paper bills won’t set off metal detectors at the airport as coins would.
+You’ll obviously need a few coins for parking metres or quick purchases, but it’s best to avoid coins as much as possible.

 6. Hotel rooms aren’t always safe